Why You Need To Do More Product Experiments (And How To Do Them Right)

 So a user at Aha! can see the Better Life on the other side of the Obstacle, but they have yet to climb over it…

 For Userpilot, our Activation point is when a user installs our code snippet onto their website.

-At that moment, they can start designing product experiences, contextual in-app help using our visual interface – AND see them work in practice.
+At that moment, they can start designing product experiences, and contextual in-app help using our visual interface – AND see their work in practice.

 So for us, the Obstacle users need to overcome is anything and everything that stops them from deploying that snippet.

 For example, a lot of Userpilot’s end-users do not have the technical knowledge or access rights to install the code.
 Hence, they need to outsource it to their developers.

 Product experiments mean you don’t have to guess or assume.

 You can give the help to one set of users and not to another and SEE which group Activates more.

 Souce: Alexandra Levich, Google